 David joined Boral in 2010 and was appointed President and CEO of Boral Industries Inc. in July 2016.
 Prior to that David was Executive General Manager of Boral Building Products for Boral Limited in Sydney, Australia.
 He was previously Chief Operating Officer for the Cladding division at Boral Industries Inc. Through his career, David has performed a variety of management roles at Boral and Holcim as well as outside the building products industry with Daimler Chrysler and Detroit Diesel.
 David holds a degree in Civil Engineering from Michigan Technological University and a Masters in Business Administration from Clemson University.

 Ms. Bennett manages Wells Fargo’s institutional homebuilding group that delivers banking services to both publicly traded residential homebuilders and a select group of larger, regionally focused private homebuilders headquartered across North America.
 Ms. Bennett’s career has spanned over 25 years in the financial services industry with the majority of her time spent in real estate.
 Prior to joining Wells Fargo she held a variety of banking and investment banking roles with national and money center banks focused on real estate lending and capital raising in the Western U.S. including Bank of America and Bank One.
 Ms. Bennett has a BA in Economics from the University of California at Los Angeles.
-Her professional and personal affiliations include HomeAid America, the Building Industry Association, Boy Scouts of America and the Presbyterian Church, USA.
+Her professional and personal affiliations include HomeAid America, the Building Industry Association, Women’s Housing Leadership Group, Boy Scouts of America and the Presbyterian Church, USA.

 Throughout his career, Larry has been honored and recognized by the industry for his philanthropy, marketing excellence and visionary leadership.
 He holds a master’s degree in city and regional planning from Harvard University.
 Larry has been invited to teach classes in the real estate field at the University of Southern California; University of California, Irvine; Harvard University and Cornell University.
-He regularly delivers keynote addresses at national conferences for organizations such as the Urban Land Institute and the National Association of Homebuilders.
+He regularly delivers keynote addresses at national conferences for trade organizations, such as the Urban Land Institute and the National Association of Homebuilders.

 Jay Moss is the Chief Marketing Officer for Woodside Homes.
 Jay joined the team in 2010 where he was responsible for re-branding Woodside Homes under new management.
 Jay is responsible for sales management, new products, merchandising and market positioning.
 In addition, Jay sits on the Land Committee making collaborative decisions with regards to land acquisitions and new market strategies.
 As an integral part of the Woodside executive team, Jay was deeply involved in the acquisition by Sekisui House, Ltd. of Woodside Homes in 2017.
 Sekisui House is Japan’s largest homebuilder with operations worldwide including Australia, Singapore, China and the United States.